oddbird/oddleventy/content/blog/2023/python-web-conference-2023.md

   "capture-the-flag" style game that teaches you how to secure a web application by finding and fixing vulnerabilities.

-## 1-click deploys of Python web apps to Azure
+## 1-Click Deploys of Python Web Apps to Azure

 By [Pamela
 Fox](https://2023.pythonwebconf.com/presentations/1-click-deploys-of-python-web-apps-to-azure).